threecuptea/ml-spark-sklearn-tensor/README.md

                             filter(!isnull($"ocean_proximity"))

           For some reasons, Spark does not filter out 'isnull' data of ' ocean_proximity'.
-Without filtering, I will get counts of fields of NaN not and total counts of each field only execeed 20640 which I got from Panada steadily but kept flutuating.
+Without filtering, I will get counts execeeding 20640 which I got from Panada steadily.
+Also the number I got from spark kept flutuating.
           Without my customized schema, all fields are of StringType.
 Adding option of "header") to tell Spark the first line is heade not data.

-       d) Panda use info, describe and head for basic statistics and Spark use printSchema, describe.show and show for that.
+       d) Panda use info, describe and head for basic statistics and Spark use printSchema, summary.show and show for that.
 Panda use 'value_counts' to display group by counts in descending order.
+Spark describe.show does not include percentile: (25%, 50%(median) etc.

           housing["ocean_proximity"].value_counts() //panda way
           housing.groupBy($"ocean_proximity").count().orderBy(desc("count")).show() // Spark way